Discipleship Meetings

 Concerning the homework

-Remember that you can change the order of the topics based upon the needs and understanding of the person with whom you are discipling.
+Remember that you can change the order of the topics based upon the needs and understanding of the person whom you are discipling.

 Here is a suggested homework schedule.